LTVA1/klystrack/README.md

 - MIDI input support
 - `.mptm` import (OpenMPT file)
 - [`.fur`](https://github.com/tildearrow/furnace) import.
 I love how this tracker also uses 16-bit commands (and will probably steal some algorithms from it).
 Deflemask killer.
-- Custom envelope for instruments and thus more precise `.xm` (and maybe other formats) import
+- Custom envelope for instruments and thus more precise `.xm` (and maybe other formats) import.
+Maybe make Yamaha FM chips (YM2612 envelope, `TL-AR-D1R-TL1-D2R-RR` style) envelope as separate option.

 Below are links related to original klystrack.
 You will not find my releases there.
 Instead check releases of my fork.